 And that is because I set a new PR for my deadlift this morning – one of my favorite exercises.

-Now this is an exercise that a lot of guys have trouble with.
+Now this is an exercise that a lot of people have trouble with.
 The form is reasonably nuanced and it is easy to get injured.

 Hurting your lower back is one of the biggest risks when deadlifting – it is incredibly easy to do if you don’t maintain the proper intra-abdominal pressure.